Last updated: Embedded insurance: What it is and the future of customer-centric insurance solutions

 Flexible, fast, and convenient, embedded insurance provides the kind of customer experience consumers today expect.

-For insurers, embedded insurance offers new ways to reach customers online.
+For insurers, embedded insurance opens new avenues to reach customers online.
 By partnering with digital brands that have a broad reach, insurers can offer protection to consumers exactly when they need it.
+This strategy not only expands their customer base but also enhances the relevance of their offerings.

 Other benefits of embedded insurance include: